Harvester - Stamina Necromancer PVE Build

 This build overall has high damage as initially stated, but it also has very good survival.
 The orc passive for healing from weapon abilities is already a nice touch, our Necrotic Potency ability also heals us for consuming corpses as well as gaining ultimate…And utilizing Briarheart actually means that while devastating the enemy with constant damage, you can constantly HEAL when you critically strike.
 Being that one of our main passives is actually a crit chance INCREASE, our damage AND survival actually goes UP when targets are low health due to the sheer amount of crit output!

-Instead of being heavy single target, or heavy dot, or heavy direct damage, it actually has a balanced combination of all 3!
-We have GREAT damage overtime, huge direct damage and a LOT more aoe potential in our class abilities than any other stamina setup utilizing class skills.
+Instead of being a heavy single target, or heavy DOT, or heavy direct damage, it actually has a balanced combination of all 3!
+We have GREAT damage over time, huge direct damage, and a LOT more aoe potential in our class abilities than any other stamina setup utilizing class skills.

-Most stamina struggle with area of effect damage but this does NOT, for once a stamina class setup can borderline MATCH the potential of some Magicka setups while NOT sacrificing single target to do so!
+Most stamina struggle with an area of effect damage but this does NOT.
+For once a stamina class setup can borderline MATCH the potential of some Magicka setups while NOT sacrificing a single target to do so!

 One more thing to note for our survival…we have 1250 extra health JUST for being a Necromancer in our passives!
 How awesome!
 This means recovery food does not make us “ultrasquish” like many other classes!